-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-Thursday, May 14th, 10:00 AM - 1:00 PMResearch on a cooperative driving mediation system for multiple Mobility vehicles and Robotics
+Thursday, May 14th, 10:00 AM - 1:00 PMCooperative driving arbitration system for multiple mobility

-This research aims to implement delivery robots in society by developing a cooperative remote driving mediation system to avoid simultaneous high-risk situations when multiple robots are remotely monitored, and by verifying its principles in real-world environments.
-Specifically, based on electronic mapping technology and vehicle control technology, the goal is to achieve stable simultaneous operation of multiple delivery robots by optimizing the time it takes for each delivery robot to reach risk points in the driving Enviromental protection over a network.
+For realizing the social implementation of delivery robots, we are trying to develop a cooperative remote driving arbitration system to avoid simultaneous high-risk situations during the remote monitoring of multiple delivery robots, and to validate the core principles through experiments with actual devices in real-world environments.
+Specifically, based on digital map technologies and vehicle motion control technologies, we aim to achieve the stable simultaneous operation of multiple delivery robots by optimizing the time it takes for each robot to reach risk points in the assumed driving environments.

 -